khalid-hussain/shaheen/chap5.md

 despite her desire, could not speak a word to him.

 By the time Angela reached the peak, she was badly gasping for breath.
 Her face was drenched with sweat.
-Bashir Bin Hassan, being a physician of high morals, turned and had one look at this image of beauty and turned his face again and looked downwards at the lush green valley.
+Bashir bin Hassan, being a physician of high morals, turned and had one look at this image of beauty and turned his face again and looked downwards at the lush green valley.